 Larry Bird, YouTube

 Bird pump-faked Dennis Rodman and slid underneath him while Rodman was in the air - a dirty move.
-Laimbeer had none of it and tackled Bird like it's a rugby match.
+Laimbeer had none of it and tackled Bird like it was a rugby match.
 After the players were separated and the situation seemed under control, Bird grabbed the ball and threw it at Laimbeer.
 Here's how a young Michael Jordan answered when asked ”Considering the thuggery the Celtics always get away with, do you think Laimbeer's foul here was excessive?"

 “I thought it [Laimbeer's foul] was a lot more flagrant than it should be.
 I understand you don't let a player get an easy layup, but you don't do a flagrant foul where the individual might be injured for the rest of their lives.”